Research

 Other Work

-For the past two years, I have undertaken a Laidlaw Scholarship which, amongst other things, allowed me to conduct work as a summer student in 2022 on the same project I now work on as a PhD student and work as an Assistant Instructor on a STEM outreach programme in Boston, USA.
+During my undergraduate degree, I undertook a Laidlaw Scholarship which, amongst other things, allowed me to conduct work as a summer student in 2022 on the same project I now work on as a PhD student and work as an Assistant Instructor on a STEM outreach programme in Boston, USA.
 I was also featured in the Laidlaw Scholars' Organisation's Scholar Spotlight.

 You can read my reports from both of these summer projects by clicking the button below.